JaydenZhaoZheng/Case-Study-on-Python/README.md

 Finally, we interpreted the results to provide actionable insights for the business.

 ## Results
-- **Customer Segmentation**: I identified distinct customer clusters based on shopping behavior, such as high-frequency buyers and occasional shoppers.
+- **Customer Segmentation**: I identified distinct customer clusters based on shopping behaviour, such as high-frequency buyers and occasional shoppers.
 - **Patterns in Behavior**: Certain clusters showed strong preferences for specific product categories, enabling targeted marketing strategies.
 - **Actionable Insights**: I recommended personalized marketing campaigns and product recommendations to improve customer engagement and sales.